celery/celery/docs/userguide/tasks.rst

 Names
 =====

-Every task must have a unique name, and a new name will be generated out of the function name if a custom name isn't provided.
+Every task must have a unique name.

-For example:
+If no explicit name is provided the task decorator will generate one for you, and this name will be based on 1) the module the task is defined in, and 2) the name of the task function.

+Example setting explicit name:

 .. code-block:: pycon